Distribution-Dependent Rates for Multi-Distribution Learning: Abstract

 \section{Abstract}

 To address the needs of modeling uncertainty in sensitive machine learning applications, the setup of distributionally robust optimization (DRO) seeks good performance uniformly across a variety of tasks.
 The recent multi-distribution learning (MDL) framework \cite{pmlr-v195-awasthi23a-open-prob} tackles this objective in a dynamic interaction with the environment, where the learner has sampling access to each target distribution.
 Drawing inspiration from the field of pure-exploration multi-armed bandits, we provide \textit{distribution-dependent} guarantees in the MDL regime, that scale with suboptimality gaps and result in superior dependence on the sample size when compared to the existing distribution-independent analyses.
 We investigate two non-adaptive strategies, uniform and non-uniform exploration, and present non-asymptotic regret bounds using novel tools from empirical process theory.
 Furthermore, we devise an adaptive optimistic algorithm, LCB-DR, that showcases enhanced dependence on the gaps, mirroring the contrast between uniform and optimistic allocation in the multi-armed bandit literature.
+We also conduct a small synthetic experiment illustrating the comparative strengths of each strategy.